Juan Ramón Jiménez: Career

 Both Jiménez and Camprubí used a simplified Spanish orthography different from the RAE standard.

 A collection of 300 poems (1903–53) in English translation by Eloise Roach was published in 1962.

 Later life and death

-In 1956, he received the Nobel Prize in Literature; two days later, his wife died of ovarian cancer.
+In 1956, he received the Nobel Prize in Literature; two days later, his wife died of uterus cancer.
 Jiménez never recovered from the emotional devastation, and he died two years afterwards, on 29 May 1958, in the same clinic where his wife had died.
 Both are buried in his hometown of Moguer, Spain.